Safeguarding

 At Mepal and Witcham we believe radicalisation should be seen as a safeguarding issue.
 Vulnerable children and young people may be targeted in the same way as other areas of risk such as on-line abuse and sexual exploitation.
 All school staff are aware of their responsibilities in this area and have received training in the recognition of signs of radicalisation and referral routes.

-The trained Prevent Lead in the school is our Headteacher, Mrs Louise Lomax.
+The trained Prevent Lead in the school is our Headteacher, Mr C Snuggs

 The Schools Responsibility